juangallostra/AltitudeEstimation/README.md

 # AltitudeEstimation
 A two-step Kalman/Complementary filter for Estimation of Vertical Position using an IMU-Barometer sytem.

 **UPDATE**: I'm in the process of transforming this repository into an Arduino library.
 This readme will be updated accordingly.
+In the meantime, the original Python code can be found inside the `extras` folder.

 ![animated](https://github.com/juangallostra/AltitudeEstimation/blob/master/extras/results/animated.gif)